daVimci/daVimci.github.io/themes/blowfish/exampleSite/content/docs/getting-started/index.md

 colorScheme = "blowfish"
 ```

 Blowfish defines a three-colour palette that is used throughout the theme.
 Each main colour contains ten shades which are based upon the colours that are included in [Tailwind](https://tailwindcss.com/docs/customizing-colors#color-palette-reference).
+The three main colours are used for the header, footer, and accent colours.
+Here are the colors for each scheme:

 #### Blowfish (default)
 {{< swatches "#64748b" "#3b82f6" "#06b6d4" >}}